Luckley House, Wokingham

 Not for: Those looking for grandeur – you won’t find a Highclere-style sweeping drive and pupils dressed in old-fashioned uniforms here.With the school being selective, academic excellence is a given, but it’s not going to suit every child.

 Dare to disagree?!
 Don’t take my word for it!
-Have a look for yourself at the Open Evening on Thurs 8 June from 6pm or at the Open House most Fridays, 9.30am.
+Have a look for yourself at the Open Morning on Sat 30 Sept – arrive at 9am for brekkie, or if you need your Saturday morning zzzz, hot foot it to the school in time for the Head’s speech at 9.45am.
 As ever, let me know what you think.

 Luckley House School, Luckley Road, Wokingham, Berkshire RG40 3EU.
 Tel: 0118 978 4175.